 8. Set A Long Shutter Speed

-This is how you will capture more light and create a sufficiently bright exposure.
-There just one problem, though.
+You need a longer exposure time for Milky Way images and this is how you will capture more light and create a sufficiently bright exposure.
+There is just one problem, though.
 The planet doesn’t care if you’re new at astrophotography; it’s going to keep on rotating, which means if you leave the shutter open for too long, you’ll end up with star trails.
 There’s nothing wrong with star trails when that’s what you’re aiming for, but they aren’t really desirable for photographing the Milky Way.

 To get pinpoint stars, use the “500 rule”, which calls for you to divide 500 by the focal length of the lens you’re using.
 So, if you have a 24mm lens on a full-frame camera, you will set your shutter speed to 20 sec.
 (500/24 = 20.83).
 If you’re working with a crop sensor camera be sure to account for the crop factor (typically 1.5 for Nikon and Sony, 1.6 for Canon).

 As an example, using the same 24mm lens on a Nikon crop, you’d end up with an effective focal length of 36mm (24×1.5 = 36).
 Applying the 500 rule will yield a shutter speed of 13 sec.
 (500/36 = 13.89).
 There are those who debate about whether to use the 500 rule or the similar 600 rule; without delving further into the mathematics of it all, it really is more a matter of visual perception.